frindaddy/RC-Selection-Calculator/README.md

-# RC-Selection-Calculator
+# RC Time Constant Component Selection Calculator
-Calculator for determining the best RC combination for a given tau
+Calculator for determining the best resistor and capacitor combination for a given RC time constant (tau) using standard decade tables